foxssake/netfox/examples/forest-brawl/README.md

 ## Features

 * 👥 Play with as many friends as you'd like ( and the network permits )
-* 🌐 Player over LAN or over the internet, anywhere, courtesy of [noray]
+* 🌐 Play over LAN or over the internet, anywhere, courtesy of [noray]
 * 👑 Knock your friends out and hold on to the crown as long as you can
 * 🎁 Stay on top of the powerup meta